 Cendrowski Corporate Advisors has provided attorneys and corporate owners with business valuation services for 35+ years.
 We approach each situation as unique and develop a methodology focusing on what is most appropriate for each valuation we perform.
 Our analyses survive the scrutiny of judges, juries, and federal regulatory bodies, and our experienced professionals regularly serve as expert witnesses in court and arbitration proceedings.

-Our team of trusted advisors consults with businesses and owners on all levels of equity ownership for:
+Our team of expert business valuation advisors in Chicago and Bloomfield Hills consult with businesses and business owners on all levels of equity ownership for:

 - Acquisition targets

 - Private equity portfolio companies

 - Joint ventures

 - Limited partnerships

 - Sub S corporations

 - Minority interests

 Cendrowski Corporate Advisors has provided business valuation for public corporations, closely-held firms, and not for profit entities such as hospitals.
 We have provided our services in cases of dissident shareholder actions, partnership disputes, asset sales, divorce, and estate and gift tax planning.
 Our specialists advise venture capital and private equity funds, as well.